-- Topology table- This table contains information about the whole topology i.e contains both best and backup routes to particular advertised network.
+- Topology table- This table contains information about the whole topology i.e contains both best and backup routes to a particular advertised networks.

 - Routing table- This table contains all the best routes to the advertised network.

-- As it maintains separate tables for both best route and the backup routes ( whole topology) therefore it has more knowledge of the inter network than any other distance vector routing protocol.
+- As it maintains separate tables for both the best route and the backup routes ( whole topology) therefore it has more knowledge of the internetwork than any other distance vector routing protocol.

-- Concept of triggered updates are used therefore no more unnecessary bandwidth consumption is seen like in distance vector routing protocol.
+- Concept of triggered updates is used therefore no more unnecessary bandwidth consumption is seen like in distance vector routing protocol.